Support for Families

 Hawkspring - drug and Alcohol Support

-Winstons Wish are offering bereaved children a monthly drop in session in Old Market, Bristol.
-Click here for more information
+Winstons Wish - are offering bereaved children a monthly drop in session within Bristol.
+However drop in sessions are currently suspended due to COVID-19

 South Bristol Advice Service - benefit and debt advice- Call 0117 9038358

-Our school makes donations to our local Foodbank - Carpenters Food store at the Withywood Centre - Call 0117 9878400.
-Please talk to Ms Skuse or Mrs Payne if you are in need of some support.
+Our school makes donations to our local Foodbank - Carpenters Food store at the Withywood Centre Call 0117 9878400.
+Please talk to Ms Skuse or Mrs Grainger if you are in need of some support.

 Into University - homework club at the Withywood Centre - Call 0117 9878400